Miley Cyrus hilariously calls out the paparazzi at the Grammys

 When Cyrus first arrived at the Crypto.com Arena in LA, she was wearing a sheer metal gold dress by Maison Margiela, paired with a curled and coiffed updo and Tiffany & Co jewellery.
 However, while posing for photos on the red carpet, she was a bit surprised to see that some of the paparazzi weren’t using cameras.

 “iPhones?” she said, before comically moving her eyes around to scan the room.
 “What is that?”
-The video then continued with the Disney Channel alum posing and smiling for the paparazzi.
+The video then continued with the Disney Channel veteran posing and smiling for the paparazzi.

 On social media, many fans have praised Cyrus’s candid reaction to paparazzi using their iPhones to take pictures at the event, as opposed to professional cameras.